AccelerateNetworks/PagingServer/README.rst

   at a time, and each of these backend can have multiple "ports" in turn, ``pjsua-device`` should be configured to use Pulse/ALSA backend "device".

-  Usually when pulse is installed, "default" ALSA output goes through it, and that is used by the script by default, so no addition configuration should be necessary in that case.
+  Usually when pulse is installed, "pulse" ALSA output gets configured, and that is what script uses by default, so no addition configuration should be necessary in that case.

   Otherwise, to see all devices that PJSUA and PortAudio detects, run::